Gold Line (Bangkok)

 The Gold Line is an automated people mover line, part of Bangkok's rapid transit system.
 The line is 1.8 km long, consisting of 3 stations, and was opened by Thai Prime Minister Prayut Chan-o-cha on 16 December 2020.
 It primarily serves as a feeder line between the BTS Silom line and Iconsiam shopping center.
 The line will be extended 1 km along Somdet Chao Phraya road to connect with the future MRT Purple Line southern extension.
 When completed, it will connect Krung Thon Buri BTS station with Prajadhipok Road in Thon Buri District for a total distance of 2.68 km.

-The Gold Line is operated by Bangkok Mass Transit System Public Company Limited (BTSC) under a 30 year contract.
+The Gold Line is operated by Bangkok Mass Transit System Public Company Limited (BTSC) under a 30-year contract.
 The BTSC also operates the BTS Skytrain.
-A flat fare of 15 baht is charged.
+A flat fare of 16 Baht is charged.
+Tickets can only be purchased for stations within the line.

 History

-The line was not part of the current M-Map Master Plan as the line was proposed by the owners of Iconsiam mall in July 2015 to provide a feeder service to Iconsiam.
+The line was not part of the first M-Map Master Plan as the line was proposed by the owners of Iconsiam mall in July 2015 to provide a feeder service to Iconsiam.
 The project was approved by the Thai Cabinet in September 2016 with an initial planned opening of late 2018.
 Preliminary works began in June 2018 with major construction commencing in September 2018.

 Design and development of the line was the responsibility of Krungthep Thanakom PCL, an enterprise of the Bangkok Metropolitan Administration.
 The project budget of 3.8 billion Thai baht was fully funded by the proponent of the project, shopping mall company Siam Piwat who has responsibility for all construction costs.
 All advertising revenue and operating profits will be collected by Siam Piwat Company during the 30 year concession period.

 At the end of August 2020, overall work for the Gold Line was 95% complete.
 The line was due to open on 1 October 2020 and initial test runs began on 11 September.
 However, further test runs revealed that additional tests would be required of the signaling and operational systems before full operations could start.
 The President of the BTSC stated that a further two months of tests were required and that the line would not open until December 2020.
 In early December, an opening date of 16 December 2020 was announced.
-Upon opening, a one month free travel period was in effect until 15 January 2021.
+Upon opening, a one-month free travel period was in effect until 15 January 2021.